-I entered this business after hearing a prototype had been made, but was incorrect and not matching the contract – so a lawsuit was being filed against the developers.
-The product was a combined training & reporting platform for the clients.
+I ended up in a business after hearing a prototype had been made, but that prototype was going off course and not matching the contract – so a lawsuit was being filed against the developers.
+The product was a combined training & reporting platform for the clients of the business.
 Due to the nature of the industry there was high turnover in the support staff so the product was to help bring staff up to speed rapidly along with streamline the reporting requirements that a disability provider needs to do.
 The NDIS was coming, so the founder was trying to get ahead of this.
 This business was looking for a rebuild of the product, along with an overall IT person who could sort out the entire business IT needs.
-Let’s dive in.
+Let’s dive in with what we see so far.

 Initial IT Setup